-- 4. One material weaknesses or significant deficiencies related to the audit of major federal award programs are reported in the Independent Auditor's Report on Compliance for Each Major Program and on Internal Control Over Compliance Required by the Uniform Guidance. - 5.
-The auditor's report on compliance for Lutheran Social Services of Nevada expresses a disclaimer of opinion on the U.S. Department of Agriculture Food Distribution Cluster and an unmodified opinion on the U.S. Department of Agriculture SNAP Cluster. - 6.
-Audit findings required to be reported in accordance with 2 CFR 200.516(a) are included in this schedule. - 7.
-The programs tested as major programs were the U.S. Department of Agriculture Food Distribution Cluster and the U.S. Department of Agriculture SNAP Cluster. - 8.
+- 4. No material weaknesses or significant deficiencies related to the audit of major federal award programs are reported in the Independent Auditor's Report on Compliance for Each Major Program and on Internal Control Over Compliance Required by the Uniform Guidance. - 5.
+The auditor's report on compliance for Lutheran Social Services of Nevada expresses an unmodified opinion. - 6.
+There are no audit findings that are required to be reported in accordance with 2 CFR 200.516(a). - 7.
+The programs tested as major programs were the U.S. Department of Agriculture Food Distribution Cluster and the U.S. Department of the Treasury Coronavirus Relief Fund, Assistance Listing Number 21.019. - 8.
 The threshold used for distinguishing between Type A and Type B programs was \$750,000. - 9.
 Lutheran Social Services of Nevada does not qualify as a low-risk auditee.